Doing our bit for the planet

 - Afforestation and management of forests and use of quality timber

 - Training of agroforestry technicians and implementation of agroforestry pilot projects

 Over 80% of our company’s CO2 emissions are caused by logistics.
 Overnight stays away from home amount to 3%.
 Fuel for tests and races accounts for almost 1% of the total CO2 emissions of the racing team.
 Electricity and energy consumption account for 4.5% of the team’s CO2 emissions.

 The Sauber Group has implemented various measures to actively reduce its CO2 footprint and make its own energy consumption more efficient.
 Among others, the car park at the company headquarters in Hinwil is roofed with a 2200 square meter solar system that could supply 44 households with clean electricity.
-According to calculations by carbon-connect AG, solar energy with a CO2 footprint of only 30 grams of CO2 per kilowatt hour is around one fifth lower than the average CO2 footprint of the Swiss electricity mix, which is up to 150 grams of CO2 per kilowatt hour produced.
+According to external calculations by a third-party, solar energy with a CO2 footprint of only 30 grams of CO2 per kilowatt hour is around one fifth lower than the average CO2 footprint of the Swiss electricity mix, which is up to 150 grams of CO2 per kilowatt hour produced.

 The use of district heating from the nearby refuse-processing plant in Hinwil reduces CO2 emissions for heating the company buildings.
 Compared to the use of fossil fuels, the use of district heating causes about half of the CO2 emissions.